 Microsoft explained that this deal would give the NCI agency powers to access technical information and documentation about the products and services of Microsoft along with product vulnerability information and threat intelligence.

 “NATO is facing new and increasingly dangerous threats to cybersecurity across the world and these threats could affect national economies and citizens.
 To avoid it, NCI Agency strongly believes in rapid and early information sharing on threats and vulnerabilities with leading companies worldwide, such as Microsoft.
 Trust is the key to success.”

 Microsoft launched GSP in 2003, and since then, the program has significantly evolved.
 Over time, it’s been transformed into a series of resources that offer government officials controlled access to its Transparency Centers, its source code and Microsoft’s vulnerability and threat intelligence services.

 Currently, the products that can be vetted by NATO include different versions of Windows, Windows Servers, Windows Embedded and Lync SharePoint 2010.

 After this recent development with NATO, Microsoft now has the backing of 44 agencies participating in this program from 26 governments across the globe.

-This is not the first time when NATO has has gone in deal with an institution to tackle cyber threats.
+This is not the first time when NATO has gone in a deal with an institution to tackle cyber threats.
 NATO is also assisting Jorden to fight-off ISIS cyber attacks.